 1. He plays an important role in shaping the foreign policy of the nation.

 2. He is the chief spokesman of the Central Government.

 3. He is the leader of the ruling party.

-4. He is ex-officio Chairman of the Planning Commission, National Development Council, National Integration Council, Inter-State Council and National Water Resources Council.
+4. He is ex-officio Chairman of the Planning Commission (now NITI Aayog), National Development Council, National Integration Council, Inter-State Council and National Water Resources Council.

 5. He is the crisis manager-in-chief at the political level during emergencies.

 6. He is the political head of the armies.